 Moving cross-country comes with its own set of challenges.
 You’ve got all the hassles of moving, plus the stress of a road trip.
 At Cento Family Moving, we’ve helped dozens of families just like yours move to a different state.
-Here are a few ways to make moving cross-country with kids a little easier.
+Here are some tips for making a cross-country move with kids a little easier.

 18. DON’T Come Unprepared

 Eight-hour road trips and 5-hour flights both need to be approached with careful planning.

-Bring some entertainment, batteries, chargers, snacks, a change of clothes, cleaning supplies, and garbage bags during your travels so you’re not scrambling to find a store when you’re on the road.
+Bring some entertainment, coloring books, batteries, chargers, snacks, a change of clothes, cleaning supplies, and garbage bags during your travels so you’re not scrambling to find a store when you’re on the road.

 19. DO Make it an Adventure

 If you’re driving a long distance, turn it into a road trip, complete with pit stops at those quirky destinations peppering the country.
 Take pictures by the world’s largest ball of twine and see if Dad can eat that diner’s 8-lb. burrito and get his picture on the wall.

 Or, your kids might enjoy documenting the trip and making a scrapbook once the frenzy of unpacking dies down.

 20. DON’T Stay In the Car Too Long

-Long car rides make for cranky kids.
+Long car rides make young kids cranky.
 And while it might be tempting to speed through your trip to put an end to the whining, it can help to take frequent breaks.